Meet the Council: Unique Marketing Opportunities Bring More Profit to These Producers

 In the winter (November to mid April), cattle swath graze a forage mixture of triticale, oats, peas, forage rape, forage turnip, and sunflowers.
 This mixture is seeded together around May 20 and then swathed In the second week of September.
 Graeme performs soil tests each year to determine inputs needed for his swath grazing crop and has found that by using forage mixtures and practicing extended grazing, he has reduced his need for inputs.
 Graeme uses electric fence to move cattle through the swaths daily.

-Graeme and Heather sells all of his cattle direct to consumers or feedlots.
+Graeme and Heather sell all of their cattle direct to consumers or feedlots.
 When selling directly to feedlots, Graeme credits his involvement in agriculture groups as well as Union Forage with his ability to meet other producers and hear what their needs are for cattle.
 Developing a network and establishing these relationships has helped him to direct market his feeder cattle to buyers.
 Since Southern Cross Livestock is VBP+ certified, Graeme targets feedlots who are also VBP+ certified so that cattle can remain in the program and buyers are aware of the record keeping and husbandry practices that are required.

 Graeme also sells direct to consumers.
 To do this he sets up an agreement where the consumer buys a 12-month-old animal in spring and Graeme then takes on the responsibility of custom grazing that animal until October when it is finished and ready for butchering.
 From there the animals are sent to a local butcher where the consumer can choose how they want it butchered and pay for the cost.
 This program started out small but is growing through word of mouth from established customers.
 Graeme says the growth in his direct-to-consumer sales is mostly due to the large number of acreages in his area and his close proximity to cities.